chatwoot/docs/docs/user-guide/features/folders.md

 title: "Folders"
 ---

-Chatwoot lets users to sort and filter conversations based on different categories by using advanced filters.
+Chatwoot lets users sort and filter conversations based on different categories by using advanced filters.
 And now we can save them as folders and will be displayed in the secondary sidebar as folders.
 This feature will help users to custom save different conversations on users views.

 You can simply click on the filter icon at top of the conversation list panel.